Power semiconductor device: Switches

 The major limitation of the IGBT for low-voltage applications is the high voltage drop it exhibits in the on-state (2-to-4 V).
 Compared to the MOSFET, the operating frequency of the IGBT is relatively low (usually not higher than 50 kHz), mainly because of a problem during turn-off known as current-tail: The slow decay of the conduction current during turn-off results from a slow recombination of a large number of carriers that flood the thick 'drift' region of the IGBT during conduction.
 The net result is that the turn-off switching loss of an IGBT is considerably higher than its turn-on loss.
 Generally, in datasheets, turn-off energy is mentioned as a measured parameter; that number has to be multiplied with the switching frequency of the intended application in order to estimate the turn-off loss.

 At very high power levels, a thyristor-based device (e.g., a SCR, a GTO, a MCT, etc.) is still often used.
 This device can be turned on by a pulse provided by a driving circuit, but cannot be turned off by removing the pulse.
 A thyristor turns off as soon as no more current flows through it; this happens automatically in an alternating current system on each cycle, or requires a circuit with the means to divert current around the device.
-Both MCTs and GTOs have been developed to overcome this limitation, and are widely used in power distribution applications.
+Both MCTs and GTOs have been developed to overcome this limitation, and are widely used in electric power distribution applications.

 A few applications of power semiconductors in switch mode include lamp dimmers, switched-mode power supplies, induction cookers, automotive ignition systems, and AC and DC electric motor drives of all sizes.